 Examination Support

-Queen's University is committed to ensuring that its examination system is designed, as far as possible, to meet the individual requirements of students with disabilities.
+Queen's University is committed to ensuring that its examination system is designed, as far as possible, to meet the individual requirements of students with disabilities and long-term conditions.
 We will endeavour to ensure that our examination procedures are effective in assessing the knowledge and abilities of such students, while at the same time, ensuring the maintenance of academic standards.

-In order for University staff to respond appropriately to the requirements of students with recognised disabilities, it is crucial that those with disabilities register with Disability Services as soon as possible.
+In order for university staff to appropriately respond to the needs of students with recognised disabilities and long-term conditions, it is essential for those with disabilities and long-term conditions to register with Accessible Learning Support as soon as possible.

 The University currently offers a range of facilities at examination time, including: